 So, what is GDP?
 GDP is a measure of economic activity – in terms of market-based gross output – in a given period (often a year).
 This is of course useful in many ways.
 GDP growth, when captured accurately, has the potential to tell us about the pace of change and rising levels of consumption.
 Equally, a cessation of GDP growth can serve as an important red flag: stalling enterprises and increases in unemployed workers tend to imply hardship and losses in welfare.

 However, there are important changes that GDP does not shed light on, and indeed might give us incorrect signals about.
-Think about climate change – a critical issue that was recently under discussion in Bonn, Germany.
-An economy can increase its CO2 emissions and drive up local pollutants – both clearly harmful to the long-term wellbeing of the population – while being rewarded with rising GDP figures.
+Think about climate change, a critical issue that has been increasingly under the international spotlight.
+An economy can increase its carbon dioxide (CO2) emissions and drive up local pollutants – both clearly harmful to the long-term wellbeing of the population – while being rewarded with rising GDP figures.
 Similarly, a natural disaster might harm people, destroy infrastructure, and require expensive emergency measures – yet thanks to a rise in spending, this too would temporarily register as an increase in GDP.
 On the flip side, beneficial endeavors such as attempting to stall the alarming rate of biodiversity loss or deforestation not only fail to register in our headline statistic; they might slow its growth.

 With the same logic described above, we can understand that current change to a country’s total wealth is linked to whether a country’s future consumption will lie above or below its current consumption level.
 Genuine saving (also known as “adjusted net saving” or “comprehensive investment”) provides a measure of the change in wealth.
 If a country’s genuine saving is negative, this indicates that the country is consuming more than it is saving, thus eating into its capital stocks.
 If genuine saving is positive, the country is augmenting its wealth and theoretically improving its future prospects.